 To work around the hardware changes that occur and cause the generated UUID to change, the Management Agent can be forced to use a specific value using the following registry setting.
-While the UUID that the Management Agent is forced to use could theoretically be set to any value, Veeam recommends that you use the VM's BIOS UUID.
+While the UUID that the Management Agent is forced to use could be set to any value, Veeam recommends that you use the VM's BIOS UUID.

 wmic path win32_computersystemproduct get uuid